iAmErmac/Splatterhouse-VR/README.md

 ## VR enhancements
 * 3D weapons
+* Bonus (temporary) weapon 2x4
+* Life-steal with chainsaw
+* Kick can be activated (except with shotgun) anytime with Alt-Fire
+* New intro music (Hell House)
-* Extra Dark mode added
+* Extra Dark mode
+* Universally compatible with any wad

 ## Installation